 In 2019 I was accepted into the International MFA in Creative Writing & Literary Translation, offered by the Vermont University of Fine Arts, and graduated in July 2021.
 My thesis, a manuscript called AFTER THE QUAKE, made the long list for the wonderful Michael Gifkin’s Prize (2022), offered by Text Publishing.

-As well as working on my second manuscript, LIMPET, I enjoying writing short stories and personal essays about my life as a New Zealander abroad and my mixed race family.
-I am also interested in motherhood and identity.
+As well as working on my second manuscript, LIMPET, I enjoying writing short stories and personal essays about my life as a New Zealander abroad, motherhood, identity and immigration.
+I love textile art and spend most zoom calls weaving, stitching or sewing something, and am stoked to be living in Berlin where I can go out and see incredible art any day of the week.

 In 2025/26 I am excited to be a Fellow in the Stonybrook BookEnds Manuscript program.